askstylo/zendesk_ticket_classifier/README.md

 # Zendesk Ticket Classifier

-This project is designed to demonstrate the integration of Zendesk ticketing system with OpenAI's powerful language models to classify and update a ticket field automatically based on their content.
-Which in turn allows for you to automatically triage tickets.
+This project integrates the Zendesk ticketing system with OpenAI's language models to automatically classify tickets based on their content.
+This automation helps streamline ticket triage and improve response times.

 ## Features

-- **Ticket Classification**: Automatically classifies tickets using OpenAI based on the content of the ticket comments.
+- **Ticket Classification**: Leverages OpenAI to analyze and categorize ticket content, facilitating faster issue resolution.
-- **Database Integration**: Uses SQLite to manage ticket data and classifications locally.
+- **Database Integration**: Utilizes SQLite to store and manage ticket data and classifications, enhancing data accessibility and security.
-- **Automated Ticket Updates**: Automatically updates ticket status and tags in Zendesk based on classification results.
+- **Automated Ticket Updates**: Automatically updates ticket statuses and tags in Zendesk based on classification results, ensuring accurate ticket tracking.

 ## Prerequisites